Court-Ordered Community Service

 The Humane Society of Northeast Georgia is able to accommodate those seeking to fulfill court-ordered community service.
 Court-ordered community service volunteers are not permitted to work directly with the animals.
 However, the duties that they perform support the animals by keeping our facility and equipment clean and sanitary.
 Community service volunteers provide an invaluable service to the HSNEGA and keep our shelter running more efficiently.

-Community service workers at the Humane Society of Northeast Georgia must:
+See general information on Community Service workers at the Humane Society of Northeast Georgia below.
+Community Service workers must:

 Provide court documents explaining convictions, including the parole officer’s name and number, and DOC number (if applicable)